Top 10 players with most European Golden Boot wins in history

 10. Robert Lewandowski (2)

 Now looking to win trophies with FC Barcelona, Lewandowski has already achieved wonders in his career.
-Lewandowski has won the Bundesliga eight times with Bayern and has also won a UEFA Champions League.
+Lewandowski has won the Bundesliga eight times with Bayern and has also won the UEFA Champions League.
 He is currently amongst the active top scorers list for most goals, most goals scored in the Champions League and most goals in International football.

 Robert Lewandowski has won the Golden Boot twice (2020-21) and (2021-2022).
-In the 2020-21 season, Lewandowski surpassed Gerd Muller's record for most Bundesliga goals scored in a calendar year (40).
-Lewandowski won the European Golden Boot scoring 41 goals.
+In the 2020-21 season, Lewandowski surpassed Gerd Muller’s record for most Bundesliga goals scored in a calendar year (40).
+Lewandowski won the European Golden Boot, scoring 41 goals.

-The Polish striker then went on to win it next season as well scoring 35 goals.
+The Polish striker then went on to win it next season as well, scoring 35 goals.

 9. Luis Suarez (2)